Henry Kissinger and the Vietnam War: Final meeting with Tho

 Thiệu once again rejected the peace agreement, only to receive an ultimatum from Nixon: "You must decide now whether you desire to continue our alliance or whether you want me to seek a settlement with the enemy which serves U.S. interests alone".
 Nixon told Kissinger: "Brutality is nothing.
 You have never seen it if this son-of-a-bitch doesn't go along, believe me".
-Nixon's threat served its purpose and Thiệu reluctantly accepted the peace agreement.
-On 23 January 1973 at 12:45 pm, Kissinger and Tho signed a peace agreement in Paris that called for the complete withdrawal of all U.S forces from Vietnam by March in exchange for North Vietnam freeing all the U.S POWs.
-During the three years from 1969 to 1972, a total of 20,533 Americans had been killed in Vietnam together with about 107, 000 ARVN soldiers and as the American historian A.J.
+Nixon's threat served its purpose, and Thiệu reluctantly accepted the peace agreement.
+On 23 January 1973, at 12:45 pm, Kissinger and Tho signed a peace agreement in Paris that called for the complete withdrawal of all U.S. forces from Vietnam by March in exchange for North Vietnam freeing all the U.S. POWs.
+During the three years spanning from 1969 to 1972, a total of 20,533 Americans had been killed in Vietnam, together with about 107,000 ARVN soldiers, and, as the American historian A.J.
 Langguth noted: "...perhaps five time that number of North Vietnamese and Vietcong troops.
 Civilian casualties were impossible to estimate.
 They may have run to a million men, women and children".